robenkleene/design-references/after-effects/after-effects-exporting.md

 Two codecs that support transparency are `Apple ProRes 4444` and `Animation`, both in the QuickTime container.
 In Adobe Media Encoder, select `Depth` to one of the `+ alpha` versions.

+PNG Image Sequences also support transparency.

+In my experience, which exports PNG Image Sequences are smaller than `Apple ProRes 4444` which is smaller than `Animation`.

 ## Tips